Custom-Made Medical Devices: Are You Complying With EU Requirements?

 Reference: MDR Regulation (EU) 2017/745: Annex XIII (completely dedicated to custom-made devices); Annex IX: Conformity assessment based on a Quality Management System and assessment of technical documentation; Annex XI: Conformity assessment based on product conformity verification

-Conformity Assessment Procedure for Custom-made devices
+What is the Conformity Assessment Procedure for Custom-made devices?

 As per EU MDR requirements, all medical devices should comply with relevant regulatory requirements to ensure conformity.
 Figure 2 below describes the procedure for the conformity assessment of CMDs (such as notified body review) and compliance.
 The manufacturer must prepare a conformity assessment statement (as detailed in step 1, Figure 2) and keep up to date the documentation as stated in Annex XIII of MDR, including details such as manufacturing information, design, and performance of the device.